extended stay

 14 October - 8 November 2022

-Read from 965 photo timestamps clustered at Mosfellsbær across 21 of 26 days, with a flat daily distribution that resists peak-detection.
+Read from 965 photo timestamps clustered at Mosfellsbær across twenty-one of the twenty-six days, with a flat daily distribution and one Borgarfjörður day-trip on Nov 1.

-Our fifth Iceland trip in twenty-eight months, and the most residential by far - the flattest photographic pace we’ve ever had, most days barely registering, with a single mild spike near the end.
-The map says the same thing: Mosfellsbær on twenty-one of the twenty-six days, the odd drift into the neighbouring Reykjavik suburbs, just two brief excursions out to Grindavík and Hveragerði.
-After four trips that worked the Ring Road, Snæfellsnes, Mývatn, the West Fjords and Vík, there was simply no tourist Iceland left to chase.
+Our fifth Iceland trip in twenty-eight months, and the most residential by far.
+The flattest photographic pace we have ever had, most days barely registering, and only a single proper peak near the end.
+The map says the same thing: Mosfellsbær on twenty-one of the twenty-six days, occasional drifts into the neighbouring Reykjavík suburbs, two short excursions out to Grindavík and Hveragerði, and one full day-trip up to Borgarfjörður for Deildartunguhver and Hraunfossar.
+After four prior trips had already worked the Ring Road, Snæfellsnes, Mývatn, the West Fjords and the south coast, there was no touristic Iceland left to chase.
 This is slow living, not travelling.

 The flatness is the signal

 No 200+ peak day.
 No tour-day cluster.
-The trip's daily distribution is its data — the user lived here for 26 days, photographing as a resident does.
+The trip's daily distribution is its story - twenty-six days at one Reykjavík suburb, photographing as a resident does.

 Daily peak